 IEEE currently has more than 70 formal National Society Agreements, spanning over 40 countries.
 Many of the IEEE Technical Societies have supplemental, or additional, agreements known as "Sister Society Agreements," with these National Societies, as well as with industry associations.

-As a result of action taken by the IEEE Board of Directors in November of 2015, there are some new processes and requirements for establishing a National Society Agreement.
+As a result of action taken by the IEEE Board of Directors, there are some new processes and requirements for establishing a National Society Agreement.
 Please visit Establishing a National Society Agreement to find out more.

 Value to IEEE members and the public